crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 In the lines above I'm checking whether a `ConversationId` has already been provided as an HTTP header; if not, I'm creating a new one and adding it to both HTTP request and response.
 I'm then creating a log scope to store a dictionary containing the `ConversationId` - this will ensure that this key-value pair will accompany *all* events created during this HTTP operation.
-Identifying events belonging to one particular *conversation* is a matter of running the Seq query:
+Identifying events belonging to one particular *conversation* is a matter of running the following Seq query:

 ```sql
 select * from stream where ConversationId = '340436533dfd467e9659b3f7978981cb'
 ```

+This query will find several events:
 ![query-events-by-conversation-id]({{ site.baseurl }}/assets/structured-logging-in-aspnet-core-using-serilog-and-seq/5-query-events-by-conversation-id.png)

 <h2 id="use-cases">Use cases</h2>